tstruct/winterpolate/README.md

 The interpolation module performs exactly **one pass**.
 Recursive variable resolution belongs to a higher-level layer.

-For example, a higher-level resolver can perform:
+A higher-level resolver can perform:

 ```text
 ${LOG_FILE}